Game production companies in Vietnam tighten recruitment

 However, along with impressive growth and great career potential, the Game industry is facing a difficult human resource problem.
 Only 30% of graduates meet recruitment requirements.

-“When entering a specific environment like Game, they need more time to train in-depth knowledge.
+“When entering a specific environment like Game, they take more time to train in-depth knowledge.
 This directly affects companies because the human resources that can be trained will be limited.
 Therefore, the fact that candidates are trained thoroughly from the beginning will be of great value to the business,” said Ms. Trang.

 However, due to training limitations, Vietnam has not yet developed these fields of study.
 Meanwhile, Vietnam has a young, dynamic and potential workforce in the technology field, especially in the field of Game development.